johnrm174/model-railway-signalling/README.md

     * These are routes for trains passing the signal in the opposite direction.
     * Enables more prototypical track circuit highlighting for NX panels

-selected sections/textboxes/sensors/switcheshide/unhide selected hide them in Run Mode:
-    * Can be used to provide better seperation of buttons when using touchscreens.

 ![Example Screenshot2](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot1.png)

 Bug reports and feedback is welcome and appreciated: